Guide to Macon

 Georgia Sports Hall of Fame

-The Georgia Sports Hall of Fame is the largest state sports museum in the country, honoring all amateur and professional athletes, spanning multiple sports.
+The Georgia Sports Hall of Fame is the largest state sports museum in the country, honoring the state's most legendary athletes and sports professionals.
 The 14,000-square-foot space has exhibits on the Olympics, golf legends and even an interactive playground.

 Tubman Museum